gmanz23/auth_crud_sample_0/README.md

 Note: TOKEN_SECRET is the private key used for signing JWT.
 Feel free to use for testing or generate your own.

+## Cient Configuration

+Be sure to update the index.js file and make sure "window.$apiURL" is pointing to the expect base URL for the web service.